manoj-wgtech/deepcraft-model-zoo-for-psoc/RadarEntranceCounter/README.md

 4. Click Connect, then click Program to flash the firmware.

-5. After programming is complete, disconnect the board and press the reset button on the kit.
+5. After programming is complete, press the reset button on the kit.

 6. For real-time visualization, run Dashboard.exe from the PSOC6_AI_fw_binary directory.